ServiusHack/profilab-extron-matrix/ReadMe.md

 ### Tests

-To successfully run the tests the following requirements must be satisfied:

-* At least one serial port exists on the machine.
+Some test cases require at least one serial port to be present on the machine.
+These are tagged with `[hardware-required]`.